iterorganization/IMAS-ParaView/docs/source/training_jorek.rst

 #.
 Set the ``N plane`` to 3 and the ``Phi range`` from 0 to 180 degrees in the Bezier interpolation settings.

 .. figure:: images/training/jorek_electron_temp.png
-   :width: 400px

    JOREK GGD showing the electron temperature.
+Data provided by J. Artola.

 Loading the Wall Current
 ^^^^^^^^^^^^^^^^^^^^^^^^